-Please describe significant project accomplishments planned for completion during the next quarter (600 words or less).
+1. Please describe significant project accomplishments planned for completion during the next quarter (600 words or less).

 Next quarter CETF will host four regional Get Connected!
 Roundtables in Los Angeles, Silicon Valley, Bay Area and Central Valley.
 The Roundtables will include an update from Comcast representatives about the program improvements and expanded eligibility.
-Representatives from the Connect-to-Compete companies will also be invited to discuss their plans for the program.
+CETF expects this to spur greater activity in the final quarters of the grant.